When I first came across the term permaculture, it perfectly connected my lifelong ideals for abundance, deep ecology, and community resilience.

 Behind myself and the farm itself, relationships are fostered with:

-- complementary properties enable us to establish more mushroom laying yards, harvest from mature nut trees, and propagate plants
+- complementary properties to establish more mushroom laying yards, harvest from mature nut trees, propagate plants, and share skills

 - member of Ecological Farmers Association of Ontario